Esther-git87/Capstone-project/README.md

 ---

 The Mode is a star schema,
-There are 5-dimension tables and one fact table. the dimension tables are all joined to the fact tablewith one-to-many relationship.
+There are 5-dimension tables and one fact table. the dimension tables are all joined to the fact table with one-to-many relationship.

 ![](https://github.com/Esther-git87/Capstone-project/blob/main/Global%20superstore%20data%20modelling.png)
 ---